sachinbhatnagar/skw-01-discovering-tailwind/README.md

 **Instructions**

-1.Clone the repo locally
+1. Clone the repo locally
-2.Open the terminal and go into the end folder
+2. Open the terminal and go into the end folder
-3.Run `npm install` to install all dependencies
+3. Run `npm install` to install all dependencies
-4.Run `npm run dev` to bring up the development server
+4. Run `npm run dev` to bring up the development server